Skip to main content

 Why are the DSA and DMA necessary?

-Digital services impact and make our lives easier in many different ways.
-We use them to communicate with each other, shop, order food, find information, see films and listen to music through new, constantly evolving services .
-Digital services have also made it easier for companies to trade across borders and access new markets.
+Digital services impact our lives in many different ways.
+We use them to communicate with each other, shop, order food, find information, watch films, listen to music and more.

-Despite a range of targeted, sector-specific interventions at EU level, there were still significant gaps and legal burdens to address in the beginning of the 2020s.
-For example some large platforms control important ecosystems in the digital economy.
+For example, some large platforms control important ecosystems in the digital economy.
 They have emerged as gatekeepers in digital markets, with the power to act as private rule-makers.
-These rules sometimes result in unfair conditions for businesses using these platforms and less choice for consumers.
+Their rules sometimes result in unfair conditions for businesses using these platforms and less choice for consumers.

-Therefore, the European Union has adopted a modern legal framework that ensures the safety of users online, establishes governance with the protection of fundamental rights at its forefront, and maintains fair and open online platform environment.
+Therefore, the European Union adopted a modern legal framework that ensures the safety of users online, establishes governance with the protection of fundamental rights at its forefront, and maintains fair and open online platform environment.

 Impact Assessments and Public Consultations